To create a space that will place value on the environment & local community, and inspire those who come here to do the same in their lives.

 - Consultant for USAID, GTZ, RED CROSS in Aceh after the 2005 tsunami.
 His first major task was working for USAID, where Norm’s practical experience and Permaculture training saw him giving four workshop trainings to over 180, water and sanitation engineers – from the twenty three different Red Cross agencies working in Aceh, plus Oxfam, CARE, GTZ, Save the Children, UNICEF, the Government Reconstruction Agency and a host of other NGO’s engaged in what was, the biggest reconstruction project in recorded history.

-- Lead consultant for the Sumber Sari Eco Villas project - 100% solar powered villa
+- Lead Concept & Design Consultant, for Bali Eco-Stay, Sumber Sari Eco Villas - 100% solar powered villa & Fresh Bali.

 Currently, Norm is…